-- Where do you look?

 - Venues?

 - Trade related journals/ papers / magazines / online publications for reviews and articles?

-- Organisations that represent your industry

-- How long have they been doing what they do?
+- Organisations that represent your industry -How long have they been doing what they do?

 - Who are their supporters?

 - Why are they a success?

 - Who are the people in the team behind them?
 Or are they solo?

 - Where do they do what they do?

 - When / how often do they do what they do?

 - How big are they / how many people do the employ / work with?

 - What scale are they?

 Name them:

+1.

+2.

+3.

 What from the above can you apply to your idea?
 Can you work in the same venues?
 Gain similar finance?
 Why is what you hope to do better / different / more appealing?

+1.

+2.

+3.